jakobnissen/jakobnissen.github.io/posts/optimise.md

 Therefore, I recommend just always using `@benchmark` and looking at the median and mean time instead of `@btime`.

 #### Common BenchmarkTools pitfalls
+Be careful not to use global variables when benchmarking.
+Not using non-constant global variables in performance-sensitive code is the number one Julia performance tip, but it is easy to accidentally copy-paste the content of a function into the REPL for benchmarking, thereby defining the function's local variables in global scope.

-Because BenchmarkTools' macros create and run a closure, the benchmarking is vulnerable to being defeated by the optimising compiler, which may optimise away all the work.
+Another issue is that, because BenchmarkTools' macros create and run a closure, the benchmarking is vulnerable to being defeated by the optimising compiler, which may optimise away all the work.
 For example, here:

 @@juliacode